 The Second Coming devastates the entire world as Jesus Christ returns in the air and destroys all the armies of the world who have gathered at the Valley of Megiddo (in Israel).

-Both upend the world’s order and brings about the rise of a regional, then a singular world order that allows for one man (Antichrist, Man of Lawlessness, Son of Perdition, Rider on the White Horse) to assume total control.
-Aided by the ‘False Prophet’, they are able to work lying signs and miracles that trick the world into following them in a disastrous set up against what remains of national and ethnic Israel…i.e.…at Armageddon.
+Both upend the world’s order and bring about the rise of a regional, then a singular world order that allows for one man (Antichrist, Man of Lawlessness, Son of Perdition, Rider on the White Horse) to assume total control.
+Aided by the ‘False Prophet’, they are able to work lying signs and miracles that trick the world into following them in a disastrous setup against what remains of national and ethnic Israel…i.e.…at Armageddon.

 The remainder (1.1 Billion)

-What remains is the atheistic/agnostic/non-religious population which make up around 1.1 billion persons.
+What remains is the atheistic/agnostic/non-religious population which makes up around 1.1 billion persons.
 The remainder (Taoist, Sikhs, Bahai Faith, Judaism, etc.) make up the rest of the minority of religious adherents globally.